yamaceay/raggie/README.md

     ```

 3. Perform retrievals in different ways:
-    Raggie supports various retrieval methods, including using queries, keys, and content.
+    Raggie supports various retrieval methods, including using document queries and keys.
 Here are some examples.

-    Given the following arguments:`
+    Given the following arguments:

     ```python
     key = "Dr. Xandor Quill"